altangent/ccxws/CONTRIBUTING.md

 - Order book updates always need to start with an order book snapshot request.
 This makes order book maintenance simpler by broadcasting a snapshot event at the start of the update event stream.
 - Some exchanges do not support querying the order book snapshot via the WebSocket API, in that rare case, we will execute a REST query for the orderbook snapshot.

+### Numerics vs Strings

+CCXWS returns all numeric types as strings, with the exception of the unix timestamp.
+For reference, refer to the API documentation for [Ticker](https://github.com/altangent/ccxws#ticker), [Trade](https://github.com/altangent/ccxws#ticker), [Level2Point](https://github.com/altangent/ccxws#level2point), and [Level3Point](https://github.com/altangent/ccxws#level3point).

+Numeric values are returned as strings to prevent data loss.
+JavaScript Numeric type is stored as an IEEE 754 floating point value.
+The maximum number of signicant digits is 15, meaning that large integers and floating point values will result in precision loss.

+Many exchanges return API results with numeric values as strings already.
+In the event that an exchange does not return values as strings, you can take two options:

+1. Convert numerics to strings with `.toFixed(8)`
+2. Preprocess the raw message string and wrap numerics with double quotes prior to running `JSON.parse`

+The former method is preferred if an exchange does not return values that overflow (refer to the number of digits being sent).
+The latter is required when data would overflow due to the exchange sending large numeric types.

+Lastly, when adding an exchange's unit tests, ensure that you perform type assertions to guarantee that results are returned as strings.

 ## Testing

 Always add unit tests to validate the conditions.
 You can run a specific test by running